phucvinhit/Mingle/README.md

-# Mingle
-Create an assignment like Yahoo Weather
+Create an simple application like Yahoo Weather

 Release notes